 Hygroscopic growth is the process whereby, for some aerosol species, water is mixed in the aerosol particle, increasing its mass and size and decreasing its density.
 This process is treated implicitly in IFS-AER, since size is not resolved.
 It plays an important role, however, in the computation of optical properties and also for sinks that are size and/or density dependent, in particular dry deposition.
-The species subjected to hygroscopic growth in IFS-AER are sea salt, the hydrophilic components of OM

-Table 2.2 Aerosol species in AER
+The species subjected to hygroscopic growth in IFS-AER are sea salt, the hydrophilic components of OM and BC, sulfate, nitrate, ammonium and SOA.
+In cycle 49R1, desert dust is also subjected to hygroscopic growth following (Chen et al., 2020).
+The amount of water that is mixed in the aerosol particle depends on the particle size.
+Table 2.3 details the changes in size for the concerned species.
+The values are drawn from Tang and Munkelwitz (1994) for sea salt, Tang et al. (1997) for sulfate and ammonium, /Chin et al. (2002) for BC, and Svenningsson et al. (2006) for nitrate.